-Quantitative Investment Decision’s portfolios have one common theme – protect assets in the event of an extended market downturn.
+Quantitative Investment Decision’s strategies have one common theme – protect assets in the event of an extended market downturn.
 The result is more desirable performance over a market cycle.

-Each QID Tactical portfolio utilizes built-in downside loss protection.
+Each QID strategy utilizes built-in downside loss protection.
 This mechanism provides “signals” to take defensive actions (e.g. move to cash or treasuries) during periods it identifies as having a high probability of substantial market loss.
-Exchange traded funds (ETFs) are used to represent each sector, sub-sector, asset class, and/or international market held in the portfolio.
+Exchange traded funds (ETFs) are used to represent each sector, sub-sector, asset class, and/or international market held in the strategy.

-QID employs a proprietary four-step process in building and managing its tactical portfolios:
+QID employs a proprietary four-step process in building and managing its strategies:

 - Decide if there is more risk in owning or not owning a specific sector or asset class